8ta4/pun/DONTREADME.md

 > Are the recognizability scores normalized across multiple runs?

 Yes.
-Normalization makes the scores more consistent between different batches.
+Normalization makes the scores more consistent between different runs.

 A single benchmark word is sufficient.
 The primary goal is to accurately assess recognizability around the threshold suitable for pun generation.